itsmoongoose/Binary-Translator/docs/README.md

-## __Terminus Code Calculator__
+## __Binary Translator__
 ### __Project Description__
-__*Scope and Functionality*__ - This simple program is meant to calculate the answers to the equations found in the Black Ops 6 Zombies map, Terminus.
+__*Scope and Functionality*__ - This simple program is meant to convert binary code into the appropriate ASCII character(s).

-The user will be asked for 3 separate inputs:
-1. The value of variable "x"
-2. The value of variable "y"
-3. The value of variable "z"

-The program will then calculate the answer to the appropriate equation and output the answers.
+The user will be asked to input the binary code they would like to convert.
+The binary numbers will be translated to ASCII characters and displayed on the web page.

-__*Motivation*__ - Allows me to demonstrate and test my knowledge of JavaScript by applying the concepts learned through my program at UofA.
+__*Motivation*__ - Allows me to demonstrate and test my knowledge of JavaScript, HTML, and CSS by applying the concepts learned through my program at UofA.

 ### __Technology Stack__
 - git 2.47.1.windows.1